Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

   * [Multivariate Statistical Analysis 1: Dimension Reduction v1.7](https://github.com/Sydney-Informatics-Hub/stats-resources/raw/28492665b71621fa91477e6553768d66c0d2b4d3/Multivariate%20Statistical%20Analysis%20v1.7%20handouts.pdf)

 ##### Meta-Analysis: An Introduction
-This workshop provides you with a theoretical and practical introduction to meta-analysis as part of a systematic review.
-In this workshop, you will be examining the process of performing a meta-analysis, in particular focusing on key statistical concepts such as heterogeneity and fixed and random effects modelling.
+This workshop provides research students with a theoretical and practical introduction to meta-analysis as part of a systematic review.
+In this workshop we will be examining the process of performing a meta-analysis, in particular focusing on key statistical concepts such as heterogeneity and Fixed and Random effects modelling.
+The available choices of statistical software will be discussed, and you will be shown worked examples using the metafor package in R. A basic knowledge of R software is desirable, but not necessary, since you are not expected to produce and run your own code during the workshop.
   * [Meta-Analysis - An Introduction v22.10](assets/files/Meta-Analysis%20v22.10%20handout.pdf)
   * [Example Data File](assets/files/Meta_Sutton_Smith%2022-06.csv)
   * [Example R Script](assets/files/Meta-Analysis%20workshop%20example%2022-06.R)